 Another interesting element is certainly the tonearm that will remind a little older analog lovers on time when Audio Technica was also a very significant tonearm manufacturer.
 It is “J” shape and settings are a reminder of the days when the company ran a fight with numerous competitors, of which only a small number is active today.

 The tonearm carries a lightweight HS AT10 headshell and the already prepared AT95EX cartridge.
 The cartridge is, of course, a derivative of the legendary AT95, which has experienced a small redesign with which the company is particularly pleased.
-Dual magnet has remained the backbone of the popular MM model, but minor improvements and slightly different materials have been able to further improve the already familiar amalgam of classical design, quality of production and popular price.
-For this occasion, the tonearm, in place of a recognizable green color, is made in even more attractive red.
+A dual magnet has remained the backbone of the popular MM model, but minor improvements and slightly different materials have been able to further improve the already familiar product of classical design, quality of production, and popular price.
+For this occasion, the cartridge, instead of a recognizable green color, is made in even more attractive red.

-Let’s also mention the hydraulic lift of good precision and the anti skating force knob, the weight that is easy to set up and we have almost all the important elements for playback, as well as any future upgrade for which the AT-LP5 is created.
+Let’s also mention the hydraulic lift of good precision and the anti-skating force knob, the counterweight that is easy to set up and we have almost all the important elements for playback, as well as any future upgrade for which the AT-LP5 is created.

-But this is not all that Audio Technica has been packed with a tested turntable.
-There are two more useful plugins.
-It is built-in MM phono amplifier and USB port.
+But this is not all that Audio Technica has been packed with.
+There are two more useful things: Built-in MM phono amplifier and USB port.
 The built-in amplifier can be turned off by a switch if the owner already has a quality solution but I recommend listening to it at least briefly.
-I personally stayed pleasantly surprised by the results.
+I stayed pleasantly surprised by the results.
 The USB port is an extremely convenient solution for digitizing vinyl in virtually two clicks.
 Just after connecting to the computer start any of the appropriate applications and start the recording.